josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🔥_narrative_air_gaps.md

 Different targets, same mechanism:

-- Anti-Jewish narratives → fuel conspiracy ecosystems broadly
+- anti-Jewish narratives → fuel conspiracy ecosystems broadly
-- Anti-Muslim narratives → normalise wider racialised hostility
+- anti-Muslim narratives → normalise wider racialised hostility

 Both:
-👉 scale beyond their initial subject
+→ scale beyond their initial subject

 ---

 ## The ELI5 Closure Rule

-> If a reasonable child could ask a basic “why” question, and it isn’t answered simply, a narrative air gap exists.
+> if a reasonable child could ask a basic “why” question, and it is not answered simply, a narrative air gap exists

-Effective closure:
+Effective closure is:
 - short
 - functional
 - familiar